 Professional development opportunities:

 - Practical research experience in Mediterranean marine environments

-- Get understanding in a range of marine science and conservation fields
+- Gain real-world understanding in a range of marine science and conservation fields

 - Producing content for genuine conservation campaigns

-- Full time, Monday - Friday.
+- Full time, Monday through Friday.
 Schedules can vary based on weather conditions and seasonal projects.

 - Experience in a diverse and stunning marine environment around the Greek islands

 - Conducting remote studies from a research vessel in the Mediterranean

 - Supervision and guidance from experienced marine scientists and conservationists